Luffytaro22/Blog-App/README.md

 <!-- FUTURE FEATURES -->

 ## 🔭 Future Features <a id="future-features"></a>
-* Save the information in a PostgreSQL database.
+* Interactive UI.
-* Let the user to remove and modify the information.
+* Let the user Log in, make posts, comments and likes.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- CONTRIBUTING -->